Strength After 60: The Key Workout to Keep You Active

 Leg strength is crucial for maintaining mobility and independence in older adults.

-The study highlighted the association between leg strength and overall health outcomes.
+The study highlighted the connection between leg strength and overall health outcomes, showing that stronger legs enhancing balance can assist in lowering the risk of falls.

 Addressing Sarcopenia

-Sarcopenia, the age-related loss of muscle mass and strength, significantly impacts older adults’ mobility and independence.
+Sarcopenia, the age-related loss of muscle mass, significantly impacts older adults’ mobility and independence.

-According to the US National Institute on Aging, maintaining muscle strength is essential for reducing the risks associated with sarcopenia.
+As stated by the U.S. National Institute on Aging, maintaining muscle strength is essential for reducing the risks associated with sarcopenia.

 Strength training exercises, particularly those involving heavy weights, can counteract the effects of muscle loss and improve quality of life.